ucam-smt/demo-files/Docs.dox/Tutorial.02.pruning.md

       - [RmEpsilon](http://www.openfst.org/twiki/bin/view/FST/RmEpsilonDoc),[Deteminize](http://www.openfst.org/twiki/bin/view/FST/DeterminizeDoc), and [Minimize](http://www.openfst.org/twiki/bin/view/FST/MinimizeDoc), yielding a pruned WFSA \f$T_u\f$ with only translation scores and target language symbols
   - The pruned version of \f$T_u\f$ is then used in place of the original version in the RTN

-\subsubsection lpruning_effects Effect on Speed, Memory, Scores
+\section lpruning_effects Effect on Speed, Memory, Scores

 Pruning in search is particularly important when running HiFST with grammars that are more powerful than the shallow grammar used in earlier examples.

 For example, HiFST can be run with a full Hiero grammar, while monitoring memory consumption via the UNIX top command: